alexenson/ec2-elb-for-beginners/README.md

 AZ=`curl -H "X-aws-ec2-metadata-token: $TOKEN" http://169.254.169.254/latest/meta-data/placement/availability-zone`

 The purpose of this line is to assign a value to the variable AZ.
 That is the Availability Zone.
 The way it does it, after authenticating using the token, it is going to call the instance meta data service - which can gather information about the instance.
-The instance meta data service is always available at http://169.254.169.254/latest/meta-data
+The instance meta data service is always available at http://169.254.169.254/latest/meta-data <br>
 Then you can find certain information by call various different paths.
 /placement/availability-zone
 In this case it is going to identify the availability zone the instance is in and assign it to the variable AZ.